dalenguyen/aisc-website/tdls/docs/code-of-conduct.md

 ## Participation in events and other spaces

-Conversation and discussion about advanced machine learning topics is the core of TDLS.
+Conversation and discussion about advanced machine learning topics is the core of AISC.
 These discussion would naturally get heated but the participants should never cross the line of decency and respect.

 Examples of unacceptable behavior follows: